usnistgov/SFA/README.md

 ## Download or Build

 **Download** the Windows version of SFA in the Release directory above.

-- Click on the zip file (SFA-5.nn.zip) in the Release directory and then the download icon to the right.
+Click on the zip file (SFA-5.nn.zip) in the Release directory and then the download icon to the right.
-- See the README file for more information.

 **Build** your own version of SFA from the source code with the instructions below.